The Sussex Beaver Group has the following goals :

 - To identify and assess impacts of beavers on wildlife, infrastructure and local communities

-- Develop management techniques for a free living beaver population
+- Develop management techniques for a potential future free living beaver population

 - Understand the ecology, and population dynamics of beavers in a lowland, busy landscape